Traditional vegan fruit loaf is an old-fashioned fruit cake or tea-bread style bake.

-- 450 grams dried fruit, chopped if large such as apricots and dates, use any combination of dried fruit: mixed dried fruit, currants, sultanas, raisins, dates, cherries, figs, prunes, pineapple, papaya, mango, apple, etc.
+- 450 grams dried fruit Use any combination of dried fruit: mixed dried fruit, currants, sultanas, raisins, dates, cherries, figs, prunes, pineapple, papaya, mango, apple, apricots, etc.

-- 1/2 cup apple sauce, homemade or shop-bought, to make your own chop into small pieces 3 apples and stew in a tbsp or 2 of water till soft.
+- 130 grams apple sauce To easily make your own apple sauce chop into small pieces 3 eating apples and stew in a tbsp or 2 of water till soft.
 Mush up with a potato masher or fork.
-Alternatively use 2 lightly beaten eggs if your creating a vegetarian loaf.

-- 100 grams plant-based margarine or baking spread, I have used Vitalite margarine or Flora dairy-free.
-Stork baking margarine works also.
+- 100 grams plant-based margarine I use Vitalite margarine

 - 1 tsp cinnamon

-- Place the dried fruit, margarine, sugar and milk in a medium saucepan.
-Over a medium heat bring to the boil, stirring frequently,
+- Place the dried fruit, margarine, sugar and milk in a saucepan.
+Over a medium heat bring to the boil, stirring frequently.

 - Preheat the oven to 150 Fan/170 Celsius/ Gas mark 3/ or 300 Fahrenheit.
 Prepare your loaf pan or baking tin by lightly greasing and lining with baking paper.

-- Scoop the cake mix into your pan.
+- Spoon the cake mix into your loaf pan.
 Level down the surface with the back of a spoon.

-- Place on the middle shelf of your oven, never near the top, and bake for 50-60 minutes.
+- Place on the bottom or lower middle shelf of your oven, never near the top, and bake for 50-60 minutes.
 However, It could take another 10-20 minutes, depending on your oven.
 Check after about 50 minutes to see how its going.
-Don't open the oven too soon or too wide, or the middle could sink.
-I have done that a few times but don't worry if it happens as your cake will still taste delicious.
-It will be ready when it is golden brown.
-Poke a skewer or knife into the loaf, in the middle area, and if it comes out clean it should be ready.
+Cake will be ready when it is golden brown and a skewer or knife poked through into the loaf, comes out clean.